The Christiano Brothers Story

 In September 2017, Rich shot Play the Flute, a movie about a new Youth Director who takes over an indifferent, lukewarm youth group in hopes of getting them serious about the Bible and their relationship with the Lord.
 Brett Varvel, Sean Ormond, Loretta Swit, Fred Grandy and Clint Howard head the cast for this movie.
 It was released on October 15, 2018 for single night theater showings and church showings.

 In July 2018, Dave wrote a follow up movie to Remember The Goal entitled The Perfect Race.
-Allee-Sutton Hethcoat reprises her role as Coach Courtney Smith-Donnelly and takes her coaching wisdom to the track.
+Allee-Sutton Hethcoat reprised her role as Coach Courtney Smith-Donnelly and took her coaching wisdom to the track.
 She works with a female athlete at a small Christian college who tries to overcome long odds and win a national title in the 800 meter run.
-This movie premiered on October 14th, 2019.
+This movie premiered on October 14th, 2019 and had a number of single night theater showings before being released on DVD.

 The goal for the Christiano Brothers remains as it did from day one, and that's to produce movies and projects presenting messages for Jesus Christ.
 And with that purpose in mind, it makes all the difference.